houssem-tebai/Covid-19-Chest-Xray-Detector/README.md

 cd Covid-19-Chest-Xray-Detector
 ```

-2. then download the [SavedModel](https://drive.google.com/drive/folders/1Ehll-vh58qF-o6bXQERe9XOqt05K1mvJ?usp=sharing) (or you can run the model and get your own SavedModel).
+2. Then, download the [SavedModel](https://drive.google.com/drive/folders/1Ehll-vh58qF-o6bXQERe9XOqt05K1mvJ?usp=sharing) (or you can compile the model from model.ipynb and get your own SavedModel).
   as the name suggest, the SavedModel is just our trained CNN saved in a format called "SavedModel" ready to be sent to tensorflow/serving to be used as a REST api, that recieves Xray-images, and return a result.
   we will be using the tensorflow/serving's docker image, and run our model inside it